 “The sailor said his boat was disabled and sinking.
 He sounded hysterical."

-Last fall, the U.S. Coast Guard informed The Nature Conservancy that a distress signal had gone off in the remote Central Pacific, 15 miles southeast of Palmyra Atoll, where the Conservancy operates a research station.
+It was late afternoon when the U.S. Coast Guard informed The Nature Conservancy that a distress signal had gone off in the remote Central Pacific, 15 miles southeast of Palmyra Atoll, where the Conservancy operates a research station.
 A solitary sailor en route to Hawaiʻi from the Line Islands was stranded at sea, and both his health and his boat were severely compromised.

 “It wasn’t until 8:30 or 9 that night that we able to make contact with the man,” said Zach Caldwell, the Conservancy’s dive safety officer for the atoll.
 “He was using a hand-held VHF radio and we could barely hear him.
 He said his boat was disabled and sinking.
 He sounded hysterical.”